crosssenses/GDHRNet/wp3-platform-power/pages/contributions.md

 title: "Question 8"
 subtitle: "Does your country have a public broadcasting council (an advisory council, often multi-stakeholder-based) for your public broadcaster? "
 :---------------------------------------------------------:

+## Austria

+Austria’s public broadcaster (ORF) is bound by a dedicated law (ORF Act/ORF-Gesetz).
+Herein, two entities perform the tasks of a broadcasting council together: the ORF Foundation Board (“Stiftungsrat”) and the ORF Viewers' and Listeners' Council (“Publikumsrat”).

+The Foundation Board has far-reaching competences with regards to TV and radio broadcasting of the public broadcaster, including the monitoring of the executive board’s performance, the authorisation of long-term plans on content provided by the public broadcaster, financial decisions and oversight, personnel-related decisions, the authorisation of collective bargaining agreements for public broadcasting staff, quality assurance, advertising regulations, etc. (see §21 ORF Act).

+The Viewers' and Listeners' Council shall represent the interests of the Austrian public.
+It consists, inter alia, of persons nominated by the chamber of commerce, the catholic and protestant churches, and parties’ educational institutions (“Parteiakademien”).
+This council mainly serves as an advisory institution that provides recommendations to the Foundation Board, e.g. on content to be produced by the public broadcaster, quality assurance schemes, or the provision of content specifically tailored to the needs of persons with disabilities (“Angebot von Sendungen für gehörlose und gehörbehinderte Menschen”).
+Some of the Board’s decisions need confirmation of the Council, e.g. regarding broadcasting fees.
+The Council also nominates members of the Foundation Board, hence influencing the decision-making of the Board content-wise (with its recommendations) as well as personnel-wise (with the appointments of members). (see §§28ff ORF Act).

 ## Belgium